liferay/liferay-docs/devGuide/en/chapters/06-hooks.markdown

 Apache Tomcat is found in the `liferay-portal-<version>/tomcat-<version>/webapps/ROOT/WEB-INF` directory.
 The `struts-config.xml` file links actions to specific JSP pages.
-Each action performs a specific task and then returns a *forward*, which is an object containing a name and path.
-The forward defines what page the user will go to after the action completes.
+Each action performs a specific task and then returns a *forward*, an object containing a name and path.
+The forward defines what page the user goes to after the action completes.
 When a user submits a form that maps to one of these actions, the action class is loaded, executed, and returns a forward.

-You can use a Struts action hook to wrap/override existing Struts actions or to create a new Struts path; we'll demonstrate both here.
+A Struts action hook can wrap or override existing Struts actions or create a new Struts path; we'll demonstrate both here.
 We'll override the Struts actions located in the `struts-config.xml` using a Struts action hook to point to a custom class, then we'll create a new Struts path: `/c/portal/sample` and navigate to it.
 Let's get started!

-First, lets' override the login portlet's Struts action using the example-hook we created earlier in this chapter.
+First, lets' override the login portlet's Struts action using the example-hook we created earlier in the chapter.

-Note the current action in your portal's `struts-config.xml` file:
+Here's the current action in your portal's `struts-config.xml` file:

     <action path="/login/login"
         type="com.liferay.portlet.login.action.LoginAction">